 Typesense has no official MCP server.
 The two community options are limited:

-suhail-ak-s/mcp-typesense-server (20 stars) is read-only with just 4 tools: list collections, query, get document, and collection stats.
+suhail-ak-s/mcp-typesense-server (19 stars, 11 commits, last updated February 2025) is read-only with just 4 tools: list collections, query, get document, and collection stats.
 It’s npm-installable and works, but you can’t write data through it.
+Development appears stalled.

 For a search engine that positions itself as a developer-friendly Algolia alternative, the MCP gap is notable.
 Typesense users will need to rely on these small community servers or interact with the API directly.